Young motocross star among three skiers killed in avalanche in Austria

 Three Austrian men – two aged 19 and another aged 24 – were buried in the torrent, regional police said.

-Rescuers were able to locate two of the men with the help of their search devices, but one was already dead and the other later died at a hospital in Klagenfurt, where he was flown by helicopter.
+Rescuers were able to locate two of the men with the help of their search devices but one was already dead and the other died at a hospital in Klagenfurt, where he was flown by helicopter.

 The third buried skier wasn't carrying a search device.
 His body was located about four hours after the avalanche and recovered.

-Another two members of the group were partially buried but were able to free themselves, and were taken to a local hospital.
+Another two members of the group were partially buried but were able to free themselves and were taken to a local hospital.

-It was reported on Sunday that Rene Hofer, a 19-year-old motocross racer, was among those killed in the avalanche, along with two friends.
+It was reported on Sunday that Rene Hofer, 19, a motocross racer, was among those killed in the avalanche, along with two friends.

-His racing team KTM described him as a “multi-time junior champion and GP winner with a bright future in Grand Prix ahead of him”.
+His racing team KTM described him as a, “multi-time junior champion and GP winner with a bright future in Grand Prix ahead of him”.

 World news in pictures